 The street is narrow and not very long - just three short blocks.
 At the far end is a tiny temple, which is the most important attraction.
 It's the oldest surviving temple in Yilan county.
 There are also some old shops, little row houses, and an impressive Japanese colonial mansion.

 The old street's real name is Heping Road 和平路.
 To find this street, take Road 2 north from Jiaoxi.
 This is the main road for the northern part of Yilan.
 When you get to Toucheng, you will cross Heping East Road 和平東路.
 Turn left onto this street.
 After driving one block you will see a large bilingual sign marking the old street.
-Just park where you can and take a walk down the length of the street.
+Just park where you can

 No comments: